 To be eligible for this award, nominees must meet all of the following criteria.
 Nominees are expected to:

 - Be enrolled as a Master’s or Doctoral student in any one of Michigan State University’s 14 graduate degree-granting colleges, including the medical schools and law school.
 Individuals in post-doctoral training at MSU are not eligible for this award.

-- Conduct community-engaged scholarship activities while enrolled in graduate study at Michigan State University, though the community engagement activities may occur any place geographically.
-This may include international community engagement activities.
+- Conduct community-engaged scholarship activities while enrolled in graduate study at Michigan State University, though the community engagement activities may occur any place geographically, including internationally.
 While it is common that the community engagement activities are related to thesis or dissertation work, it is not a requirement.
 Community engagement conducted as part of research or teaching assistantships, field studies or practicums, work activities, or volunteering are eligible, as long as those activities meet the requirements for this award.

 Collaborate with off-campus community partners (e.g., K-12 schools, nonprofit organizations, industry, government) in one of the following types of community-engaged scholarship:

 - Community-Engaged Research — the discovery and generation of new knowledge, understanding, or insights made in collaboration with community partners, including community-based research, program evaluation, demonstration projects, and asset or needs assessments

 - Community-Engaged Creative Activity — the creation of new artistic or literary performances or expressions made in collaboration with community partners, including works of art, documentaries, dance, sculpture, photography, poetry, etc.